 GUI Method for Launching the Nextcloud Application

-For a more visual approach, you can start the Nextcloud Desktop Client directly from your desktop environment.
-Most desktop users find this method to be a convenient way to access applications.
+You can start the Nextcloud Desktop Client directly from your desktop environment for a more visual approach.
+Most desktop users find this method convenient for accessing applications.

 To launch Nextcloud using the GUI, navigate your way through the following path: